José Sabogal: Biography

 José Arnaldo Sabogal Diéguez was born on March 19, 1888 in Cajabamba, Cajamarca, Peru.

-The surname Sabogal originated in Hungary and is the union of the two most common surnames in Hungary, Sabo and Gal.
+The surname Sabogal originated in Hungary and is the portmanteau of the two most common surnames in Hungary, Sabo and Gal.

 He traveled extensively in Europe (particularly Italy) and North Africa from 1908 to 1913 before enrolling in the National School of Fine Arts in Buenos Aires, Argentina where he studied for five years.

 In 1922, he married a poet and writer María Wiesse.
 The couple had two children: José Rodolfo Sabogal Wiesse (1923–1983), and Rosa Teresa Sabogal Wiesse (1925–1985).

 Sabogal taught at the National Superior Autonomous School of Fine Arts, Lima (Escuela Nacional Superior Autónoma de Bellas Artes del Perú) from 1920 and onward.
 He served as its director from 1932 to 1943.

 Afterward Sabogal and Luis E. Valcárel cofounded the Instituto Libre de Arte Peruano (Free Institute of Peruvian Arts) at the Museo Nacional de la Cultura Peruana (National Museum of Peruvian Culture).

 His granddaughter, Isabel Sabogal (born 1958), is a bilingual (Spanish-Polish) novelist, poet, translator and astrologer.